StanGirard/formation-m33/step_02_dockerize/README.md

 # Step 2

 The goal of this step is to build a docker container for an express app that will run a few commands.
+Docker is a tool that allows you to run applications on a virtual machine.
+It removes the need to install and manage servers.
+It bundles all the software you need to run your application in one container.

 ## Create a Dockerfile